FAQ

 We have been expanding and our projects are successfully growing.
 We have been applying for funding and hopefully in the near future we can lower the participation fee.
 Until then, we just need to keep the lights on.

-We prefer to share the costs of the exhibitions with the artists instead of charging for a 'Submission Fee' that artists often pay just to be rejected.
+We prefer to share the costs of the exhibitions with the artists instead of charging for a 'Submission/Entry Fee' that artists often pay just to be rejected.

 Also, for emerging artists is quite difficult to get selected when there are a lot applications.
 This way, artists can apply and invest only after being selected.